VAV2021/cucumber-demo/README.md

    * edit `settings.gradle` and delete the line `include('app')`

 3. Edit `build.gradle` and add cucumber dependencies.
-   JUnit is not really required to run Cucumber, but we will use JUnit in this demo.
+   JUnit is not required to run Cucumber, but we will use JUnit in this demo.
    ```
    dependencies {
        // Use JUnit test framework.